3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 Due the recent changes to how Klipper reads/recalls probed Z values & how Cartographer software interacts & deals with these changes, it seems their edited Klipper software can not deal effectively with recalled/used/displayed probe tuple objects/values outside it's own system.
 This causes the BED_CHECKER heat soak macro to fail & your print to get cancelled as DKEU sees a problem happening.

-If you experience this issue please try disabling the BED_CHECKER heat soak system in the Demon user settings cfg file & wait for Cartographer to release a firmware fix for this issue to improve compatibility.
+If you experience this issue please try disabling the BED_CHECKER heat soak system in the Demon user settings cfg file, report this issue to Cartographer & wait for them to release a firmware fix for this issue to improve compatibility.

 <br>